spautz/dynamic-selectors/README.md

   <dt>Equality comparisons</dt>
   <dd>
-    Like the [`useSelector` hook](https://react-redux.js.org/api/hooks#equality-comparisons-and-updates), you can
+    Like the <a href="https://react-redux.js.org/api/hooks#equality-comparisons-and-updates"><code>useSelector</code>
-    specify your own comparison function to 'freeze' updates.
-This may be set per-selector.
+    hook</a>, you can specify your own comparison function to 'freeze' updates.
+This may be customized for each selector.
   </dd>

   <dt>Compatible with Reselect and Re-reselect</dt>
   <dd>
-    You can call other libraries' selectors from within dynamic selectors, and dynamic selectors can be used as dependencies with other libraries. (<code>@TODO</code>.
-This will be the `@dynamic-selectors/with-reselect` package.)
+    You can call other libraries' selectors from within dynamic selectors, and dynamic selectors can be used as dependencies with other libraries. (@TODO: This will be the <code>@dynamic-selectors/with-reselect</code> package.)
   </dd>
 </dl>